dbarrous/hermes_merit/README.rst

 .. end-badges

 This is a Python package for processing and analyzing data from the Miniaturized Electron pRoton Telescope (MERiT) instrument on the Lunar Gateway.
+The MERiT instrument measures the flux of high-energy electrons and ions with two telescopes pointing in opposite directions and nominally spanning the forward and reverse Parker Spiral.

 License
 -------